MiguelMurilloG/cookingclass/README.md

 ## Content

-- The idea for this project was based in the challenge of Love Running project.
-I don't have any previous experience in coding it was challenging.
+- The Culinary Classroom Website is inspired by the challenge presented in the Love Running project.
+As someone new to coding without prior experience, embarking on this project was both challenging and immensely rewarding.
+It served as a significant milestone in my coding journey, allowing me to apply newfound knowledge and skills in a practical context.
+Through this project, I aimed to create a user-friendly platform for culinary education, leveraging the principles and techniques learned during the Love Running challenge.

 - The icons in for the footer were taken from [Font Awesome](https://fontawesome.com/)

 ## Media